Enter a keyword and click on Search to see results

 All coordinators of Jean Monnet Modules will be asked to update their respective section of the Erasmus+ specific online tool where all the information about the Jean Monnet Activities will be hosted.
 They will be encouraged strongly to use the relevant existing platforms and tools (i.e. the Jean Monnet directory, the Jean Monnet virtual community).
 These sections, which are part of the general IT tool for Erasmus+, will keep the wider public informed about the institutions and their Jean Monnet courses.
 Grant holders will be asked to regularly update the tool with the results of their work.

 Coordinators of Jean Monnet Modules are encouraged to:

-- publish at least one peer reviewed article during the grant period.
-The grant will cover part of the publication and, if need be, of the translation costs;
+- publish at least one peer reviewed article during the grant period;

 - participate in dissemination and information events at national and European level;